-It’s not a secret that after a tooth extraction procedure we can experience some pain but, how do we differentiate between normal pain or a more serious infection?
+It’s not a secret that after a tooth extraction procedure, we can experience some pain but, how do we differentiate between normal pain and a more serious infection?

 Before we begin talking about tooth extraction infections, it’s important to emphasize that tooth extractions are a safe and straightforward procedure.
 Despite that, some complications can arise.

 Even though infections and other complications are uncommon, you must be able to identify them, that way you can ask our dentist for more information.

 Get 4 wisdom teeth removal,